Jill Swarbrick Banks

 Cropredy Festival

-FOXER FINE ART staged an exhibition of Jill's large oils at the festival.
+FOXER FINE ART staged an exhibition of Jill's large oils at the festivals.

 Merchandise also offered were signed fine art giclée prints and greeting cards of her most recent work.